 - Poor lighting

 - Neck injuries

 - Bone fractures

-Less frequent, but more serious, accidents may result in severed limbs, electrocution, impalement, or decapitation.
-Whatever type of injury you experienced, you may want to speak with your lawyer about your case.
+Whatever type of injury, you need to speak with your lawyer about your case.
 A knowledgeable accident lawyer can discuss your case with you and help you understand if remuneration is available.
 They will also be able to investigate the park's policies and find out what led to your injury.

 According to data from the CPSC, approximately 3,400 accidents are reported at amusement parks each year—excluding incidents that occur at the largest sites such as the Disney theme parks.